Login

 Top 8 Considerations for Selecting a Slurry Pump

-1. Know the Material or Fluid Being Pumped
+1. Understand the Material Being Pumped

-• Fluid viscosity of the material, usually measured in centipoise (CPS).
+• Viscosity, usually measured in centipoise (CPS).

-• Static and operating temperature of the fluid.
+• Static and operating temperature.

 1. Pump Flow Rate